 Sell in May and go away: fact or fallacy?

 It is therefore no wonder that even so-called “pop analysis”, including some legendary axioms, is resorted to in a quest for direction.
 And besides “buy low and sell high” few other axioms are more widely propagated than “sell in May and go away”.
-A Google search revealed an astounding 12 million items featuring this phrase.
+A Google search revealed an astounding 126 000 items featuring this phrase.

-As equities have seen a particularly strong rally since August 2010, investors are justifiably questioning the market’s next move.
+As stock prices are rising strongly, investors are justifiably questioning the longevity of the rally.
 And they nervously wonder whether this May will not only herald longer days in the Northern Hemisphere, but also live up to its reputation as the advent of a corrective phase in the markets.

 The important issue, however, is whether this axiom actually has any scientific basis at all.
-Analyzing historical returns, the figures vary from market to market, but long-term statistics seem to show that the best time to be invested in equities is the six months from early November through to the end of April of the next year (“good” periods), while the “bad” periods normally occur over the six months from May to October.
+While the figures obviously vary from market to market, long-term statistics seem to show that the best time to be invested in equities is the six months from early November through to the end of April of the next year (“good” periods), while the “bad” periods normally occur over the six months from May to October.

-A study of the MSCI World Index, a commonly used benchmark for global equity markets, reveals that since 1969 “good” periods returned +6.5% per annum while investors were actually in the red by -1.0% per annum during the “bad” periods.
+A study of the MSCI World Index, a commonly used benchmark for global equity markets, reveals that since 1969 “good” periods returned 8.4% per annum while investors were actually in the red during the “bad” periods by -0.4% per annum.
+Interestingly, this phenomenon – of “good” period returns outperforming those of “bad” periods – applied to all 18 markets where MSCI computed index returns.

-A study of the pattern in monthly returns reveals that the “bad” periods of the S&P 500 Index are quite distinct, with five of the six months from May to October having lower average monthly returns than the six months of the good periods.
-Interestingly, May – the first month of the bad patch – is the only exception.
+A study of the pattern in monthly returns reveals that the “bad” periods of the S&P 500 Index are quite distinct with every single one of the six months from May to October having lower average monthly returns than the six months of the good periods.

-These calculations do not take tax into account.
+These calculations also do not take tax into account, and as the returns on the money market have been calculated gross of tax, the result would have been even more in favour of remaining fully invested in equities.
 And, of course, every time one switches out of and back into the stock market there are costs involved, which would also reduce the returns for the market timer.

-Some you win, some you don’t!
-It seems that the axiom “sell in May and go away” in itself is a rather doubtful basis for timing equity investments.
+The axiom “sell in May and go away” in itself seems to be a rather doubtful basis for timing equity investments in the US.
 However, it may serve a useful purpose as input, together with other factors, to otherwise rational decision making.

 Performance Optimization WordPress Plugins by W3 EDGE